Workers Compensation insurance

 If you own or run a small business or big corporation that interacts with people on a regular basis, or employs more than one person, you should secure adequate workers compensation insurance.

-In terms of risk by industry, this study on workplace safety cited the top five injury and illness-prone industries like local government, healthcare retail, manufacturing, or hospitality.
+In terms of risk by industry, this study on workplace safety cited the top four injury and illness-prone industries like construction, education & health services, agriculture, forestry, fishing and hunting, and transportation & warehousing.

 The top five fatal injury and illness-prone industries are construction, transportation and warehousing, retail, and manufacturing.